kaeltis/ksp-logirgb/README.md

 - Make the whole keyboard red, if the vessel is not steerable any more.
 - Add CatastrophicFailure event and SplashedDown event animation.

+This mod includes version checking using [MiniAVC](http://forum.kerbalspaceprogram.com/threads/79745).
+If you opt-in, it will use the internet to check whether there is a new version available.
+Data is only read from the internet and no personal information is sent.
+For a more comprehensive version checking experience, please download the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745).